is2ei/danger-typetalk/README.md

 # danger-typetalk
-Post a notification to Typetalk in a Dangerfile.
+Danger plugin to send notification to Typetalk.